‘At least one administrator’ was alerted 6-year-old had possible weapon before shooting, Virginia school official says

 Parker had publicly said the shooting at Richneck was 100% preventable and he would be re-evaluating his stance on fixed metal detection.
 Parker, after a 2021 shooting at an area high school, had previously told WAVY that he did not support fixed metal detectors because he did not want schools to feel like prisons for students, but rather places of learning.

-Tom Aman, a local parent, praised the district’s decision to purchase metal detectors.
+Tom Aman, a local parent, praised the district’s purchase of metal detectors.

-In the meantime, Parker told Richneck parents the district is still working on when students can go back to class.
+In the meantime, Parker told Richneck’s parents the district is still working on when students can return to class.